GRP Chapter 8

 And so Mariaeks set foot inside the castle walls.
 She froze in place, turning only her head to gaze at the snow-covered mountain range beyond.

 Mariaeks had expected something to happen the moment she passed through the gate.
 The mountain range would tremble violently and split in two, red light bursting from between.
 Or the sky would turn black.
-Or perhaps the Great God would descend to the insect lands and freeze the humans themself.
+Or perhaps the Great God would descend to the vermin's lands and freeze the humans themself.
 In any case, she'd thought she would face a situation more terrible than any imagination.

 But nothing happened.
 Only now could she truly grasp that the Great God slept.
 A hundred years after they'd fallen asleep, she finally understood.
 Perhaps the Great God wouldn't even notice her transgression.